How To Build a Sauna

 Indoor Saunas

 This type of saunas can either be pre-cut or pre-fab and are an excellent option for people looking to transform an unused room or an extra space into a luxurious at-home spa.
+This is an important decision to make as the installation is different for each decision you make!
+The look and feel of an indoor sauna is smooth and clean.
+You also have the option of a modular sauna, this can be a big difference maker in depending on the situation you are in.
+If you have this sauna the installation is fairly simple!

 Outdoor Saunas

 Outdoor saunas are ideal for those who do not have enough space inside their home or want to enjoy a cozy and reinvigorating session in a quaint and traditional outdoor environment.
+These can be modular saunas as well, if you have a spot outside that is covered with a roof.

 There isn't a right or wrong here.
 When you choose your sauna, the available space, budget and preferences will ultimately determine your final decision.